mlcsec/SharpGraphView/README.md

 Several HTTP error codes may be encountered when running certain methods:

+- `400` - Bad request, can occur when authenticated as a service principal and attempt to use methods which target `/me/<...>` endpoints
 - `401` - Unauthorised, commonly occurs when an access token expires, isn't formatted correctly, or hasn't been supplied
 - `403` - Access to the resource/endpoint is forbidden, likely due to insufficient perms or some form of conditional access
 - `429` - User has sent too many requests in a given amount of time and triggered tate limiting, hold off for a few minutes